HypersquareDev/Hypersquare/README.md

 ![Hypersquare](./.github/banner.png)

-Hypersquare is a remake of the popular server DiamondFire.
+Hypersquare is a remake of the popular server DiamondFire.<br/>
 We aim to include all the most requested features by the community, as well as some quality of life features.

 ⚠ The project is still in development, some features are not done yet.

 ## Discord
 You can contact us or join the community by joining the discord [here](https://discord.gg/uyXGY73kdw)

 ## Contributing
 You can contribute by fixing inefficiencies, mistakes or oversights made by us in the code, as well as adding new features.

-(Please keep your PRs clean and concise)
+(Please keep your PRs clean and concise, and use [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0/))

 ### Dev Setup
 1. Clone the repository
 2. Build the project
 3. Run the jar in an empty folder either with the CLI or GUI: